NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 ## Step 2: Updating the .toml File

-With the extension created you can also update how our extension will be viewed in the Extensions Tab.
-This is all done inside of the .toml file that comes with the template extension.
-Locate it inside of Visual Studio Code under the `config` folder.
+With the extension created you can update the metadata in the `extension.toml`.
+This is metadata used in the extension details of the Extensions Manager as well as to inform other systems of the Application.
+Locate the `extension.toml` inside of Visual Studio Code under the `config` folder.
 The file is called `extension.toml`.

 ### Step 2.1: Manage the .toml File